GanDing/CS-488/A3/README.md

 	hip(Joint)thigh -> knee -> knee(Joint) -> claf -> ankle(Joint) -> foot

 * There are total 14 Joint nodes.
-	All nodes are allowed to rotate along x, in addition, head and feet are allow to rotate along y.
+	All nodes are allowed to rotate along x.
+In addition, head and feet are allowED to rotate along y.
 	Thus, there are total 17 DOFs.

 * Rotation will be recorded after you finishing each move(release mouse button), that is, only one move will be recorded when you pressing one mouse button on Joint rotate.